 Not to mention, the muck surrounding your trash can will continue to accumulate, harden, and start to spread a foul odor around your home.
 Combat this by cleaning your garbage can weekly, and disinfecting it daily.
 Not only will you keep your home clean, you'll find your household healthier as well.

-Get all your cleaning tips and needs from Luce Home, as our expert cleaning services offer the best home maintenance across Singapore!
+Get all your cleaning tips and needs from Luce Home, as we offer the best home cleaning services in Singapore!
 Let our cleaning professionals tackle the grime for you, and wonder at the cleanliness of your pristine home.

 Contact us today for inquiries, and we'll get you a cleaning session that fits your schedule.